bartobri/mrrcrypt/README.md

 This makes for weak, easily defeatable encryption.

 Mirror Crypt employs an *adaptive* mirror field algorithm.
-For each character of input, mirrors in the field will change orientation, producing different output character for each identical input character.
+For each character of input, the orientation of the mirrors will change, creating a unique mirror field and therefore unique output, even for identical characters.

-Since the placement and orientation of all the mirrors in the field serves as a unique private key, each character of input is essentially given it's own unique private key, which can only be derived with the private key of the character preceeding it.

 The result is a highly unpredictable, seemingly random output.